-This map shows locations of the stations that have submitted data for monthly mean mole fraction.
+This map shows locations of the stations that have submitted data for monthly mean mole fractions.

 Plate 7.1 Monthly mean O_3 mole fractions that have been reported to the WDCGG.
-The mole fractions are illustrated in different colours.
+The mole fractions are illustrated in different colors.
 The sites are listed in order from north to south.
+The red line indicates the equator.